-The 30-credit online MS in Agile Project Management includes 12 credits of Agile project management courses as part of a larger project management curriculum including related business and leadership coursework.
+The 30-credit, online MS in Agile Project Management includes 12 credits of Agile project management courses as part of a larger project management curriculum that includes related business and leadership coursework.

 Field/Professional Courses in Agile Project Management (12 credits)

 This course introduces the concepts, principles, and methods of the foundations of all project management and development.
 Learners will examine traditional, agile, and adaptive styles of management.
 Explore the advantages and disadvantages of Agile development, including variants such as Scrum, and discuss and demonstrate how to apply best practices from various methodologies to organize and lead an Agile team.
 A particular emphasis is adaptive project management, which is based on Agile principles but blends traditional methods as needed to adapt to particular environments and management needs.